Tabby Cat Music Archives' Free Transpositional Wheel

 Here is my animation I told you about earlier.
 The graphics you need are

 further down this page.
 But if you would like this animation as well, just

 right mouse click and save as.
-This was made with the older version - Get updated files below.

 Well now that your transpositional wheel is complete, let's try it out.